What is performance testing?

 How to conduct performance testing

 - Identify and define acceptable performance criteria.
 This should include performance goals and constraints for metrics.
+For example, defined performance criteria could be response time, throughput and resource allocation.

 - Configure and implement test design environment.
-Arrange resources to prepare the test environment, then implement the test design.
+Arrange resources to prepare the test environment, and then implement the test design.

 - Run the test.
 While testing, developers should also monitor the test.